* Use command f to find a word or phrase on the page.

 Quick Start

 Step 1.
 When you first start Volume Manager, no records will be present in the Identity Table.
-Click the + button at the bottom lief to add a new record.
+Click the + button at the bottom left to add a new record.

 Step 2.
-The Mount Identity record is created is fake sample mount data.
-You need to modify the fake sample data with the data needed to successfully mount the volume.
+The Mount Identity record is fake sample mount data.
+You can modify the fake sample data with your own data to successfully mount a volume or tap the + button at bottom left to create a new record.
 Start by changing the Mount Identity to a unique text string that will allow you to easily know what volume is being mounted by this record.

 Step 3.
 The text field named (File Server Hostname or IP Address) is very important to get correct.
 You really have three options for entering data here: